 StA-CES lunchtime meetings

-StA-CES lunchtime meetings take place on a Monday once per month during lunchtime (13:00-14:00h).
-Each meeting starts with one to two 10 mins slots about somebody's research which will smoothly merge into chatting and having lunch together.
-Lunch will be provided.
+StA-CES lunchtime meetings took place on a Monday once per month during lunchtime (13:00-14:00h).
+Each meeting started with one to two 10 mins slots about somebody's research which then smoothly merged into chatting and having lunch together.
+Lunch was provided.

-The meeting dates for the Spring Term 2018 are:
+The meeting dates for the Spring Term 2018 were:

 19 Feb Annelies Mortier